maxhougas/arma1button/README.md

 - _AACREATEARMA.sh: Entrypoint.
 Will fail if your steam account uses steamguard.
 - armarun.sh: invokes docker exec to run the arma3server_x64 binary.
 - armaupdate.sh: attempts to update arma3 package.
+- arma.log: captures stdout and stderr from armarun.sh.
 - build.sh: invokes docker build.
 Will attempt to build arma using maxhougas/steambox:db.
 - creds: contains your actual Steam credentials in plaintext.
 Super-duper secure, never blind or delete this file.
 Not included.
 - dexec.sh: invokes docker exec.
 Can only take a single argument.